arianitu/postgres-statefulset/config/README.md

  (This is the webserver to be used in place of so far unprogrammed Redis Servers).

- In order to obtain external access:
+ In order to obtain external access (eg. from host):

  `microk8s kubectl apply -f ingress.yml`